Logo Transparency - PNG

 Useful information

-Language: English is very commonly used.
-Gaelic is recognized as the first official language of the Republic of Ireland, but of the 3.5 million population, only 5% use it regularly.
+Language: English is the everyday language, while Gaelic (Irish) is recognised as the first official language in the Republic of Ireland, though used regularly by only a small percentage of the population.